This run is described in many books:

 North Carolina Creeks and Rivers, Leland Davis.

-Note: If the water is quite high, or if Porters looks to have ample flow, a fun option is to hike up as far as you like on Porters for a nice class 3 flushy run with a few technical woody rapids.
+Note: If the water is quite high, or if Porters has ample flow, a fun option is to hike up as far as you like on Porters for a nice class 3 flushy run with a few technical woody rapids.

 After launching, one immediately enters into solid class 3 shoulder boofing for around 1/3 mile.
-This is a great rapid and a sometimes suprising warmup for newer paddlers.
+This is a great rapid and a sometimes surprising warm-up for newer paddlers.
 Next is a long series of bends and straightaways, which comprise a bulk of the run.
 The rapids are in the bends.
 When in doubt go right at islands.
-There will be a handfull of memorable features and a few exciting class 3+ jumbles.
+There will be a handful of memorable features and a few exciting class 3+ jumbles.

 When it feels like you have gone a few miles, watch for the big rapid that can be seen from up high on the road when running shuttle.
 This is Big Pillow.
 At low water, run the tight slalom course down the right bank, careful and aware that a large hole exists at the bottom in the center of the river.
 Drive right at the bottom over the curl, or let it throw you in for a nice moment of chaos.
 At higher flows, you can run along the left bank and hit a nice 4 foot boof, but watch the hole.

 The river does a couple more bends away from the road, and regardless of flow it is important to be on the lookout for a large pourover on the apex of the last bend to the left.
 The hole is on the outside of the turn, so stay on the left, or be ready to boof and land on a stroke.
 This spot eats boaters regularly.